 The Burnout Monster Is Lurking, I See It!

-Companies across all industries are seeing its impact on their business, so they are putting internal programs in place to prevent it before it steals their talent, institutional knowledge, and competitive advantage.
+Companies across all industries are recognizing the impact on their business, including higher absenteeism, weaker performance, poorer customer service, and reduced efficiency.
 It is one of the most prevalent work-related problems in our society today.

 Recognizing Dental Burnout